processwire-recipes/Recipes/do-things-after-certain-pages-are-saved.md

     // Sample condition and changes
     if($page->template == "basic-page"){
       $page->addStatus(Page::statusLocked);
-      // Page will be saved right after this hook, so no need to call ->save().
+      // Page will be saved right after this hook, so no need to call save().
       // Every other page you load and edit here needs to be saved manually.
       $this->message("Page has been locked");
     }